XBRL has been chosen as the reporting standard for Solvency II, thus bringing market harmonisation of the European insurance industry a step closer.

 One reason why XBRL is suited for Solvency II reporting is that the taxonomies can be extended to local level.
 According to the study, “Once a taxonomy has been created at the European level, extensions can be added to cover the particular features of national regulatory frameworks, thus ensuring the homogeneity of the system of information while giving it the flexibility that the framework requires.”

 The study concludes, “The advantages of this project [XBRL], together with the particular characteristics of the Solvency II project, show that XBRL is an ideal technology tool that can make a valuable contribution to the reform of the regulatory framework of the insurance sector in Europe.”

 *Enrique Bonsón, Virginia Cortijo, Tomas Escobar, Francisco Flores, Sergio Monreal, (2010) “Solvency II and XBRL: new rules and technologies in insurance supervision”, Journal of Financial Regulation and Compliance, Vol. 18 Iss: 2, pp.144 – 157.

-A version of the article in Spanish can be found on the Insare website: XBsRoLvency II: Exprésalo en XBRL.
+Versions of the article were published on XBRL Blog Magazine and the Random Comments blog.
+A version of the article in Spanish can be found on the Insare website: XBsRoLvency II: Exprésalo en XBRL.]]>